AndrewJBateman/angular-material-app/README.md

 ## General info

 * A Gary Simon tutorial was followed (based on Angular 4) but the app.module.ts, app.component.ts and app.component.html required changes due to changes in Angular 7/8.
+Update to Angular 9 did not need any chhanges to the code.
 * Materials modules begin with 'mat' and not 'md'; md has been deprecated.
 * The map function/Angular module (and related pipe function) were not required.
 The data defaults to json format and a simpler code worked.
 * [A jsonplaceholder API](https://jsonplaceholder.typicode.com/photos) was used to provide dummy json data for the app.

 ## Screenshots